Do you need marketing ideas for small business?

 How: Do your research.
 There’s a multitude of groups out there that you can join, but choose a few that you are most suited to and, most importantly, can contribute something original too.

-Set up a your own social media networking group
+Set up your own social media networking group

 What: Start your own social media group targeted to your area or expertise or geographic area.